takeshimg92/takeshimg92.github.io/_posts/2022-09-21-linear_trees_in_LightGBM.md

 categories: posts
 tags: [datascience]
 image: linear_trees.jpg
+description: "A practical guide to using linear trees in LightGBM for piecewise linear models, with code examples and comparisons to standard GBDTs."
 ---

 > This was originally written as a "Hello world" kind of program aimed at giving my team at the [DataLab](https://www.serasaexperian.com.br/datalab/) some help getting started with less noisy variants of GBDTs.